leamas/ddupdate/README.md

 Then start the configuration script ```ddupdate-config```.
 The script guides you through the configuration and updates several files, notably */etc/ddupdate.conf* and *~ddupdate/.netrc*.

+After running the script systemd should be configured as described in CONFIGURE.md.

 Configuring systemd
 -------------------